See It from My Perspective: How Language Affects Cultural Bias in Image Understanding: Experiments

-As we generate text from both our off-the-shelf models $\text{OTS}_{i}$ and our $\textbf{mLLaVA}$ variants in an open-ended setting, we use a separate LLM, \verb|Mistral-7B-Instruct-v0.2|, to evaluate VLM generations for both Dollar Street and VQA \citep{jiang2023mistral}.
-We opt for Mistral instead of GPT-4 as it is significantly cheaper (using GPT-4 to score all of our generations would cost nearly \$10,000) and perfectly reproducible (the weights are fixed and publicly available).
-We validate Mistral's effectiveness by comparing its judgments to those from native English and Chinese speakers for a sample of our generations.
-It performs similarly to GPT-4 and exhibits no West/East bias.
-See Section \ref{sec:appendix_evaluation_prompts} and Table \ref{tab:llm_evaluation} for details.
+As we generate open-ended text from our off-the-shelf models $\text{OTS}_{i}$ and our $\textbf{mLLaVA}$ variants for Object Identification, we evaluate this particular task using an LLM-as-a-Judge, specifically \verb|Prometheus-2-8x7B| \citep{kim2024prometheus}.
+Recent work has shown that LLM judgments are highly correlated with human ratings, especially for the short texts compared in image understanding tasks \citep{zheng2024judging, ging2023open}.
+We use Prometheus-2 instead of GPT-4 as it is significantly cheaper and perfectly reproducible (the weights are fixed and published).
+We validate its effectiveness by comparing its judgments to those from native English and Chinese speakers for a sample of our generations.
+We find that our judge LLM agrees with our human raters between $88-89\%$ of the time in English and Chinese with Cohen's $\kappa$ values between $0.65-0.66$ indicating substantial agreement \citep{cohen1960coefficient}.
+Additional details can be found in Section \ref{sec:appendix_oi_evaluation}.

-For ArtELingo, as it only has $8$ emotion labels, we use Mistral to select the emotion closest to the one described in each VLM generation rather than using it as a scorer.
-We use this extracted emotion prediction to calculate accuracy and F1.
+For VQA and Art Emotion Classification, which are both multiple choice tasks, we use \verb|Mistral-7B-Instruct-v0.2| to extract the candidate answer closest to the one described in each generation rather than using an LLM-as-a-Judge \citep{jiang2023mistral}.
+This extracted answer is used to calculate accuracy/F1.
+Additional details for these tasks are in Sections \ref{sec:appendix_vqa_evaluation} and \ref{sec:appendix_art_evaluation}.